openhab/openhab-addons/addons/binding/org.openhab.binding.bigassfan/README.md

 #### Unsupported Features

-Wall Controllers are not supported.
 Standalone lights are not supported.